 Personal: You will appreciate our personal approach that treats you as a person with dreams, aspirations, and feelings instead of an investment account.

-Ethical: Holding ourselves to the highest standard of honesty and integrity.
-We provide financial clarity and unbiased advice to match your values.
+Ethical: Holding ourselves to the highest standard of honesty and integrity, we provide financial clarity and independent advice to match your values.

 Financial Guidance You Can Count On

-“When we can help someone meet their financial goals, using a solid, well-disciplined plan, I know that we’ve made a positive difference in someone’s life for decades to come.”
+“When we can help someone pursue their financial goals, using a solid, well-disciplined plan, I know that we’ve made a positive difference in someone’s life for decades to come.”

 This calculator helps determine your pre-tax and after-tax dividend yield on a particular stock.